 If you do choose to buy stocks, keep in mind that you are best served by having a long-term strategy, like the example the Booby outlined for you above.
 You should not simply buy a stock with with hope/expectation that your financial gain will come quickly, and exclusively from increases in share price.

-Websites like Investopedia.com can provide you with a glossary of some of the terms that arise in finance.
+Websites like Investopedia.com can provide you with a glossary of terms that often arise in finance.
 Don’t be intimidated by the jargon.
 Learn the jargon and be in the know.

 As always, fellas, keep your financial assets close to your chest, and if possible seperated from those of your significant other (see here).
-This should potentially protect you from one of the biggest risks to your net worth.
+This should potentially protect you from yet another potential risk to your net worth.